Vaccine type: live attenuated (oral)

 - Infants can have breast milk, formula or food before and after immunisation.

 Further medical advice should be sought for any baby suspected or known to have a weakened immune system, for example due to HIV/AIDS or treatment with long term steroids, or any baby who has cancer or who is undergoing treatment for cancer.

 Catch-up of the first Rotarix dose can only be given to babies younger than 15 weeks of age, i.e. up to and including the age of 14 weeks 6 days.
 If the first dose is not given BEFORE 15 weeks of age, NO doses can be given.

 A second dose of Rotarix can only be given to babies younger than 25 weeks of age, i.e. up to and including the age of 24 weeks 6 days.
 NO Rotarix doses can be given to babies aged 25 weeks or older.

 No special considerations, store as per cold chain between +2°C to +8°C.

+One or two babies in 10 may have mild vomiting or diarrhoea during the 7 days after immunisation.
+However, studies suggest these symptoms may be unrelated to rotavirus vaccine because around the same number of babies who received a placebo liquid not containing rotavirus also developed these symptoms.
 The weakened rotavirus from the vaccines may be found in stools for up to 28 days after the first immunisation and up to 15 days after the second dose.
 However, after changing nappies caregivers only need to follow standard hygiene measures, i.e. wash their hands using soap and water and dry them well, or use liquid hand gel.

 Although the risk of intussusception after rotavirus immunisation is very small, it is recommended that parents seek medical advice if their baby develops intermittent crying/screaming episodes, pull their knees towards their chest and vomit, or develop pink or red coloured jelly-like stools.